xc0ut/Monocle/README.md

 `worker.py` uses a database table of spawnpoints and expiration times to visit each point ~30 minutes before each Pokemon despawns.
 For each point it determines which eligible worker can reach the point with the lowest speed, or tries again if all workers would be over the configurable speed limit.
 This method scans very efficiently and finds Pokemon very soon after they spawn, and also leads to unpredictable account movements that look less robotic.
 The spawnpoint database continually expands as it discovers Pokemon with accurate expiration times.
 If you don't have enough accounts to keep up with the number of spawns in your database, it will automatically skip points that are unreachable within the speed limit or points that it has already seen spawn that cycle from other nearby points.

 Most of my development effort goes into `worker.py`, it works better and has more features.
-For users that do not currently have a spawnpoint database, there is `wander.py` which works the same was as the old pokeminer.
+For users that do not currently have a spawnpoint database, there is `wander.py` which works the same way as the old pokeminer.
 You can use `wander.py` to get started and build up your spawnpoint database, but I highly recommend switching to `worker.py` as soon as you have enough spawnpoints to keep your accounts busy.

 `wander.py` gets a rectangle from start/end coordinates (configured in `config.py`) and spawns *n* workers.
 Each of the workers use different accounts to scan their surrounding areas for Pokemon.
 To put it simply: **you can scan an entire city for Pokemon**.
 All gathered information is put into a database for further analysis.
 It logs in again after *X* scans just to make sure the connection with the server is in a good state.
 It's also capable of restarting workers that are misbehaving, so that the data-gathering process is uninterrupted.